SamuelGarrattIqa/ui_recording/PITCHME.md

 * Demonstrate using Zalenium to provide a scalable Selenium Grid with video recording
 * How to run this in Gitlab and Jenkins (just for that CI job/stage)
-* How a user manual can be created from tests run.
+* How a user manual can be created from tests run

 ---